InjoongK/injoong-blog/_posts/2024-09-19-first-blog-post.md

 ### What is Machine Learning?
-Machine Learning (ML) is a subfield of Artificial Intelligence (AI) that focuses on building systems capable of learning from data and making decisions or predictions based on that information.
+Machine Learning (ML) is a type of AI where computers learn from data to make decisions or predictions.
+Instead of telling the computer exactly what to do, we give it lots of examples, and it figures things out by itself.
 Unlike traditional programming, where rules and logic are explicitly coded by humans, ML algorithms learn patterns and relationships within data through experience.
 Once trained, these algorithms can apply their learned knowledge to make decisions without being programmed for specific tasks.

 <div style="text-align: center;">
   <img src="https://injoongk.github.io/injoong-blog/assets/img/AI-ML-DL.png" alt="AI subset image" width="452.275" height="500">